 The District reports deferred outflows/inflows of resources on its Statement of Net Position and Governmental Funds Balance Sheet.
-Deferred outflows of resources represent a consumption of net position that applies to future fiscal years, so will not be recognized as an outflow of resources (expense) until then.
+Deferred outflows of resources represent a consumption of net position that applies to future fiscal years, so will not be recognized as an outflow of resources (expenditure or expense) on the Statement of Activities until then.
 The District only has one item that qualifies for reporting in this category, the outflows related to the IMRF pension, which represents pension items that will be recognized in future periods.

 The District also reports deferred inflows of resources on its Governmental Funds Balance Sheet and Statement of Net Position.
-Deferred inflows of resources represent an acquisition of net position that applies to future fiscal years, so will not be recognized as an inflow of resources (revenue or reduction of expense) until then.
+Deferred inflows of resources represent an acquisition of net position that applies to future fiscal years, so will not be recognized as an inflow of resources (revenue or reduction of expense) on the Governmental Funds Revenues, Expenditures and Changes in Fund Balances until then.
 The District's only deferred inflows of resources that qualify for reporting in this category were: